anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 Future features should extend the existing architecture rather than replace it.

-The application should evolve through modular additions while maintaining backwards compatibility with existing user data.

 ---

 # 6.2 Phase 2 Features

-These features are planned immediately after the MVP.

 ## Favorite Foods